Categories

 How healthy is your brand?
 Do you clearly understand who your audiences are and how well you are meeting their emotional needs?
 Are you able to think about your exhibitions, programming, and promotional activities from the perspective of your key audiences?

 When we work with public institutions like museums, one of the first things that we do is create diagrams that visually represent the mental models their consumers hold.
-What is the relationship between the real offer and the understanding of that offer in the public’s mind?
+What is the relationship between their real offer and the understanding of that offer in the public’s mind?
 Adjusting, fixing, aligning, and improving this relationship to better reflect reality is what we call branding.
-(This assumes a good product of course.)
+(This assumes a good product of course; the issue of product problems is a separate post.)

 So let’s assume for a moment that aspects of what you actually deliver day in and day out as an institution are not fully understood by some or all of your audiences.